HL7/fhir-ips/input/pagecontent/ipsStructure.md

 The medical devices section contains narrative text and coded entries describing the patient history of medical device use.

 #### Diagnostic Results
 This section assembles relevant observation results collected on the patient or produced on in-vitro biologic specimens collected from the patient.
-Some of these results may be laboratory results, others may be anatomic pathology results, and others, radiology results.
+These results may include laboratory, pathology, and radiology results.

 This section includes entry choices to carry result observations (using Observation or referenced observations in DiagnosticReport) from:
-* laboratory/pathology
+* Laboratory/pathology
-* radiology
+* Radiology

-A generic result entry is also supported.

 #### Vital Signs
 The Vital signs section includes blood pressure, body temperature, heart rate, and respiratory rate.
 It may also include other clinical findings, such as height, weight, body mass index, head circumference, and pulse oximetry.
 In particular, notable vital signs or physical findings such as the most recent, maximum and/or minimum, baseline, or relevant trends may be included

 #### Past history of illnesses
-The History of Past Illness section contains a description of the conditions the patient suffered in the past
+The History of Past Illness section contains a description of the conditions the patient suffered in the past.

 #### Pregnancy (status and history summary)
 The pregnancy status and history is comprised of
-* an entry as an Observation of the pregnancy status, and optionally, a member Observation of the Estimated Delivery Date
+* An entry as an Observation of the pregnancy status, and optionally, a member Observation of the Estimated Delivery Date
-* an entry as an Observation of the pregnancy history (summary)
+* An entry as an Observation of the pregnancy history (summary)

 #### Social History
-The social history is as of now comprised of
+The social history is comprised of
-* tobacco use
+* Tobacco use
-* alcohol use
+* Alcohol use

 #### Plan of Care
 The plan of care section contains a narrative description of the expectations for care including proposals, goals, and order requests for monitoring, tracking, or improving the condition of the patient.

 #### Functional Status
 The functional status section contains a narrative description of capability of the patient to perform acts of daily living, including possible needs of the patient to be continuously assessed by third parties.
 The invalidity status may in fact influence decisions about how to administer treatments.
-Profiles to express disabilities and functional assessments will be specified by future versions of this guide.
+Profiles to express disabilities and functional assessments may be specified by future versions of this guide.

 #### Advance Directives
-The advance directives section contains a narrative description of patient's advance directives.
+The advance directives section contains a narrative description of patient's advance directives with links to supporting documents and consents.

+### Alerts
+This alerts section is used to convey information flagged to raise awareness of potential concerns and/or dangers to/from the subject of the IPS.

+### Patient Story
+The section contains narrative text along with optional resources that express what matters to a patient.
+This may include needs, strengths, values, concerns and preferences to others providing support and care.
+Any resource type may be used to support narrative.

 ### List of Profiles